Skip to content

 Data Collection

-Guance supports collecting performance data and operation status information from hosts, cloud hosts, containers, and other resources to help monitor the infrastructure.
-The collected data includes core metrics such as CPU, memory, disk, network, etc. After processing, the collected data is displayed through a visualization interface, making it convenient to keep track of the infrastructure's operational status in real time.
+Guance supports collecting performance data and operational status information from hosts, cloud hosts, containers, and other resources to help monitor infrastructure.
+The collected data includes core metrics such as CPU, memory, disk, and network.
+After processing, the collected data is displayed through a visual interface, making it easy to grasp the operational status of infrastructure in real-time.

 Prerequisites